-For Capitals fans, Nicklas Backstrom’s 1,000th game means he’s a mainstay.
+Perspective | Nicklas Backstrom’s 1,000 games make him a Capitals pillar.
 For Backstrom, it means he’s home.

 “All of the talk about truly how humble he is,” said T.J.
 Doremus, another McLean native, “it couldn’t be more true.”

-These are not the teammates with whom Backstrom has played over the years – Alex Ovechkin, there from day one, offering drives to the rink before Backstrom could yet drive himself.
+These are not the teammates with whom Backstrom has played over the years — Alex Ovechkin, there from day one, offering drives to the rink before Backstrom could drive himself.
 Rather, they are the friendships he has forged here, deep friendships, the kinds rooted in family vacations, long dinners at each other’s houses, in the joy of kids arriving and becoming friends themselves.
-These are the guys who know Backstrom not as No. 19 in the red sweater, but as Nicky, father of three, friend who would do anything – including change their own kids’ diapers.
+These are the guys who know Backstrom not as No. 19 in the red sweater, but as Nicky, father of three, friend who would do anything — including change their own kids’ diapers.

 But we’ll get to that.